elmomoilanen/Halloc/README.md

 [![main](https://github.com/elmomoilanen/Halloc/actions/workflows/main.yml/badge.svg)](https://github.com/elmomoilanen/Halloc/actions/workflows/main.yml)

-`Halloc` is a custom dynamic memory allocator for C programs.
-This library provides a public API that resembles the standard library function `calloc`.
+`Halloc` is a custom dynamic memory allocator for C programs and provides a public API that resembles the C standard library function `calloc`.
 Halloc is constructed internally by doubly linked lists and leverages the `mmap` system call to create anonymous memory mappings in the virtual address space.
-Each memory allocation returned by Halloc is initialized to zero, ensuring a consistent and predictable initial state for new memory allocations.
+Each byte of allocated memory by Halloc is initialized to zero, ensuring a consistent and predictable initial state for new memory allocations.

-Halloc allocator is designed to support the size of a single allocation up to approximately 1 GiB, achieved by adjusting the length of the memory mappings created by the mmap system call.
-Alongside the primary memory allocation and deallocation functions, this library also provides various memory statistics to be used.
+Halloc allocator is designed to support the size of a single allocation up to approximately 1 GiB, achieved by adjusting the length of memory mappings created by the mmap system call.
+Alongside the primary memory allocation and deallocation functions, this library also provides various virtual memory statistics for use.
 For more information, please refer to the **Usage** section below.

 This library can only be used safely with single-threaded code.